-Delivery Point: This is the Meter outlet point, and the dividing line between the External and Internal Installations
+Delivery Point: Means the Meter outlet point, and it is the dividing line between the External and Internal Installations

-External Installation: Means the entire installation under responsibility of the competent Operator lying between the Distribution Network and the Delivery Point to the Final Customer, including the metering device.
+External Installation: Means the entire installation under the responsibility of the competent Operator, lying between the Distribution Network and the Delivery Point to the End Customer, including the metering device.

-Internal Installation: Means all piping, appliances, devices, shafts, structural, and other related fittings from and after the Delivery Point as far as the installation’s gas exhaust.
+Internal Installation: Means all piping, appliances, devices, shafts, components, and other related fittings installed from and after the Delivery Point to the exhaust flue exit.

-Gas Meter: Means the gas volume metering mechanism, installed by the Operator at the Delivery Point, and its exit, and shall comprise the point of Supply and Delivery, i.e. the point of transfer of the ownership of the gas from the supplier to the consumer determining the end point of the internal gas installation.
+Gas Meter: Means the gas volume metering mechanism, installed by the Operator at the Delivery Point and its exit is the point of Supply and Delivery, i.e. the point where the ownership of the gas is transferred from the supplier to the consumer, indicating the end point of the internal gas installation.

-The 'Technical Regulation for Internal natural gas Installations with an operating pressure up to 500mbar' (Ministerial Decision No Δ3/Α/οικ.6598 Government Gazette No 976/Series II/28.03.2012) covers the safe design, safe construction, conversion, testing, initial commissioning and the safe operation and maintenance of gas installations operated by gaseous fuel - natural gas.
+The 'Technical Regulation for Internal Natural Gas Installations with an operating pressure up to 500mbar' (Ministerial Decree N. Δ3/Α/οικ.6598 OGG No 976/Series II/28.03.2012) covers the safe design, safe construction, conversion, testing, initial commissioning and the safe operation and maintenance of gas installations operated by gaseous fuel - natural gas.

-As far as internal Natural Gas installations with an operating pressure between 500 mbar and 1 bar are concerned, as of the date of publication of the above Regulation, the provisions of the Regulation published in Government Gazette No 963/Series II/15.07.2003 continue to apply, (except for those pertaining to materials and certificates of suitability).
+As far as internal Natural Gas installations with an operating pressure between 500 mbar and 1 bar are concerned, the provisions of the Regulation published in OGG N. 963/Series II/15.07.2003 continue to apply as of the date of its publication (except for those pertaining to materials and certificates of suitability).

-For installations supplied with a pressure greater than 1 bar (mainly for industrial uses), the ‘Regulation for Internal Gas Installations with Operating Pressures of more than 50mbar up to 16 bar’, as per Ministerial Decision No Δ3/A/ 5286 Government Gazette 236, is applicable as of 28 March 1997.
+For installations supplied with a pressure greater than 1 bar (mainly for industrial uses), the ‘Regulation for Internal Gas Installations with Operating Pressure of more than 50mbar and up to 16 bar’, as per Ministerial Decree N. Δ3/A/ 5286 OGG 236, is applicable as of 28 March 1997.

-Gas Installation File Submission Procedure - Verification of Technical Study
+Gas Installation File Submission Procedure - Validation of Technical Study

-In case of new installations or changes (modifications or expansions) to an existing installation, the consumer (or his authorized representative) shall submit the respective study to the Gas Company drawn up by an engineer with the requisite legal authorisation.
-The study shall include, not limited to, at least the following:
+In case of new installations or changes (modifications or expansions) to an existing installation, consumers (or their authorized representative) shall submit to EDA THESS the respective study drawn up by a legally licensed engineer.
+The study shall include at least the following:

-a technical description containing details, among other things, of the materials to be used,
+a technical description containing, inter alia, details on the materials to be used,

-After submission of the installation file, the Gas Company will proceed with review and evaluation of the gas installation study within eight working days.
+Upon submission of the installation file, EDA THESS will proceed to review and validate the gas installation study within eight working days.

 Technical Report Submission Procedure - Internal Installation Inspection

-Before the commencement of the works on the gas installation, the consumer shall assign the supervision of works to a Supervising Engineer.
+Before the onset of the works on the gas installation, the consumer shall assign the supervision of works to a Supervising Engineer.

-Forty-eight hours prior to the commencement of the construction works on internal installations, the consumer must notify the competent local Town Planning Service, which will notify the respective police station (Law 4067/2012).
+Forty-eight hours prior to the onset of the construction works on internal installations, the consumer must notify the competent local Town Planning Service, which will notify the respective police station (Law 4067/2012).

-All work on the internal gas installation should only be carried out by licensed technicians and installers in accordance with the applicable legislation.
+All works on the internal gas installation are carried out by licensed technicians and installers in accordance with the applicable legislation.

-Following completion of the construction works of the internal natural gas installation, the technical report on the installation prepared by the Supervising Engineer shall be submitted to the Gas Company, for a temporary supply, for the appliances to be adjusted.
+Following completion of the construction works for the internal natural gas installation, the technical report on the installation drafted by the Supervising Engineer shall be submitted to EDA THESS, to temporarily supply the appliances to be adjusted.
 This report shall include:

 A description of the installation, as built.

-A certificate of compliance with the requirements of the Regulation indicating the works, materials used, and full details of the technical staff who executed the works of the installation.
+A certificate of compliance with the requirements of the Regulation indicating the works, materials used, and full data of the technical staff who executed the works of the installation.

 Certificates of the tests and inspections carried out, which will also indicate the results thereof.
 The tests will also include strength and tightness tests.